himanshuraimau/backend_projects/README.md

 ## Contribution

 Contributions to this project are welcome!
 If you have any ideas for improvements or would like to contribute code, feel free to submit a pull request.

-This project is licensed under the MIT License.
-Feel free to use it for educational or personal purposes.

-Thank you for considering the Backend Projects repository!